sakel4/node3-Weather_website_app/README.md

 # node3-Weather_website_app

 This app is a personal project to learn about nodejs.
-I use api.mapbox.com to determine the location of the user and weatherstack.com api to take and display the weather forecast.
+I use api.mapbox.com to determine the location of the given location and weatherstack.com api to take and display the weather forecast.

 Feel free to use it!